Filtering Traffic

 Filters menu

-Using Predefined Browser Capturing
+Using Alternative Capturing Modes

 Bypassing the Proxy

 While bypassing the proxy is not technically related to filtering, requests to specific domains may not go through the Fiddler proxy but directly through the upstream proxy.
-As a result, these sessions won't pollute your Live Traffic tab.
+As a result, these sessions won't pollute your Live Traffic grid.
 You can set a list of domains or URLs to bypass through the Connections menu, or you can add a root domain or specific subdomain address to the bypass list while using the Live Traffic context menu.